 Key Requirements to Secure Funding for a Renewable Energy Business

 Investors and lenders now depend heavily on data.
-To get funding, you must show that your business is financially sound and has a positive impact on the environment.
+To get funding, you must show that your renewable energy business is financially sound and has a positive impact on the environment.
 However, these requirements may vary for each funding option.

 Essential Documentation